proactis-documentation/documentation-source/docs/p2p/purchaseInvoiceGateway.md

 | THROWTEXT | The errors are thrown as OAP exceptions back to the calling code, the message is an human readable text describing the errors. |

 ## Successful Response
-If a document has been successfully imported, then two new attributes will be added the documents's node.
+If a document has been successfully imported, then two new attributes will be added the document's node.

 1. The first attribute is Status, and will have a value of OK
 2. The second attribute is DocumentNumber, and this will contain the invoices generated number.